moreaumc/pw/README.md

 The PDL design is inspired by GoCD, https://docs.go.cd/current/introduction/concepts_in_go.html

 Initial goal will be to support Jenkins 1.6.x and Jenkins 2.0 CI servers.
+Stretch goal is to support Concourse CI.

 ###Design ideas:
 - Support collaboration between the application developers and the tool team